jbkinney/mavenn/docs/source/simulate_evaluate.rst

 Overview
 -------------
-``simulate_evaluate`` is a program within the MPAthic package which uses an energy model to calculate the predicted energies of each sequence in a library.
+``simulate_evaluate`` is a program within the mpathic package which uses an energy model to calculate the predicted energies of each sequence in a library.
 A simulated library must be evaluated before simulate_sort can be used.

-After you install `MPAthic`_, this program will be available to run at the command line.
+After you install `mpathic`_, this program will be available to run at the command line.

 Command-line usage
 ---------------------